 - Espoma Organic Potting Mix

-How to plant herb seeds in the pots
+6. Plant the herb seeds in pots

 There are some herb seeds like cilantro that germinate and grow well directly in the pot.
 While there are other seeds like basil that may need help growing in a seed tray and then transplanting them to a pot.